morethemesbaby/wp-best-practices/README.md

 Components are a web development best practice (see Google Material Design) not yet adapted by WordPress.

-More Theme Baby has an [award winning](http://brutalistwebsites.com/metamn.io_gust/) component set from another framework which I would like to port to WordPress.
+More Theme Baby has an [award winning](http://brutalistwebsites.com/metamn.io_gust/) framework-agnostic component set  which should work with WordPress too when WordPress follows the component model.

 ## Best practices